 The Norwegian Transparency Act mandates that organizations conduct and disclose due diligence to ensure responsible business practices and transparency within their operations, suppliers and supply chain.
 This requirement is designed to promote accountability, particularly concerning human rights and decent working conditions, and ethical standards throughout the supply chain.
-By publishing the due diligence report, the Company demonstrate its commitment to these principles, providing stakeholders with clear insights into the efforts to uphold integrity and sustainability in the Company's business activities.
+By publishing the due diligence report, the company demonstrate its commitment to these principles, providing stakeholders with clear insights into the efforts to uphold integrity and sustainability in the company's business activities.

-About the Company
+About the company

-Delta Electronics (Norway) AS (hereby referred to as Delta Norway or the Company) is a power electronics specialist with 50 years of experience located in Terminalen 12, 3414 Lierstranda in Norway.
-The Company is a medium sized with 151 employees in the Delta Group with appr.
-81 500 employees.
+Delta Electronics (Norway) AS (hereby referred to as Delta Norway) is a power electronics specialist with 50 years of experience located in Terminalen 12, 3414 Lierstranda in Norway.
+The company is a medium sized with 151 employees in the Delta Group with appr.
+85 000 employees.
 It is 100 percent owned by Delta International Holding Limited B.V. and the ultimate parent company is Delta Electronics Inc. (hereby referred to as Delta Group), a listed company in Taiwan.